Tax, taxes, taxation in Dubai and the UAE

 Expats paying taxes in their home country or country of origin

 This is not tax advice - you should see a qualified tax accountant or tax lawyer for proper tax advice.
+Tax information can be complicated, this section is a very simplified introduction and is insufficient for proper tax planning.

 Generally, people pay taxes in the country they live and/or work in, whether it be income tax, and/or a tax on consumption (eg VAT in the UK, MwSt in Germany, GST in Canada and New Zealand, etc. Tax is also paid on income derived from within a country whether or not you live there eg rental property, investments.